 Parents signing their children’s forms online also need their own FSA ID.

 Your FSA ID serves as your legal signature online, so be sure to carefully protect it.

 2. Parent information

 Parent information refers to the parental asset and income information you have to provide.
-Whose info you report can be tricky to figure out, but there are clear rules.
-If your parents are still married, report both of their incomes and assets.
+Whose info you report can be tricky to figure out for divorced or non-traditional family structures, but there are rules to follow.
+In short: If your parents are still married, report both of their incomes and assets.
 If your parents are divorced or separated and don’t live together, report the financial information of the parent you lived with the most during the year.
 If that parent is married, you’ll also report step-parent income.